Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Prospective Research Directions

 \section{Prospective Research Directions}

-Having detailed the channel conditions and research trends, we hereby discuss a select few prospect THz UM-MIMO use cases that are more likely to get realized in the near future.
-Candidate use cases should provide good LoS conditions and should support sufficient design adaptability and flexibility.
-In what follows, we promote the use of THz communications at the intersection of communications and sensing, as an alternative to wired backbone connectivity in data centers, as part of large intelligent surface deployments, as well as in the context of mobile wireless mid-range communications.
+Having detailed the channel conditions and research trends, we will discuss a select few prospective THz UM-MIMO use cases that are likely to be realized in the near future.
+In what follows, we promote the use of UM-MIMO-assisted THz communications at the intersection of communications and sensing, as an alternative to wired connectivity in data centers, in the context of large and re-configurable intelligent surfaces, and as an enabler for mobile wireless mid-range communications.